 Daughter of the legendary George Halas, Virginia Halas McCaskey has been the principal owner and secretary of the Bears since 1983, following her father’s death.
 She is the longest-tenured owner in the NFL and was the principal owner of the 1985 Super Bowl Champion team.
 Virginia turned 99 years old this year, and she is very much hands-off at this point, with her son George serving as the team’s chairman.

 Net Worth: $2 billion

 In 2020, Sheila Ford Hamp took over the Lions as principal owner and chairwoman from her mother, Martha Parke Firestone, whose husband, William Clay Ford, was the last surviving grandchild of Henry Ford.
-Sheila Ford Hamp made the excellent decision to fire general manager Bob Quinn and head coach Matt Patricia in 2020, and they would have likely lasted much longer under Ford Hamp’s parents.
-In turn, the Lions brought in an impressive group of football minds to help hire Brad Holmes and Dan Quinn, who have the franchise in a much better position than it was just a couple of years ago.
-Ford Hamp’s involvement on and off the field has been a significant change of pace for the franchise, and the energy around this team is palpable.
+Sheila Ford Hamp made the excellent decision to fire general manager Bob Quinn and head coach Matt Patricia in 2020.
+The Lions brought in an impressive group of football minds to help hire Brad Holmes and Dan Quinn, who have the franchise in a great position moving forward.

 #17: Zygi Wilf, Minnesota Vikings